SRT90/BB/README.md

 </p>

-> Bosco Bot is a multipurpose WhatsApp bot using Adiwajshing-Baileys library!
+> T90 Bot is a multipurpose WhatsApp bot using Adiwajshing-Baileys library!
 >
 >